Cnochur/Daisy/README.md

 So I downloaded MySQL Workbench, installed mysql.connector in python and got to it.
 As a visual learner I first go to YouTube for a quick introductory as I have seen and played with SQL before.
 I then got to work using python to create the database, then workbench to write queries and build the tables needed with the correct columns.

 From there I hopped over to my copy of v1 and begin to alter it to include the local database.

+## Daisy v3

+### New Features

+- Password hashing.
+- Adding a salt to hashed passwords.
+- Reading hashes
+- Password hiding

+### Lessons Learned

+- The difference between encrpytion and hashing.
+- How salting a hash adds an extra level of security against brute force attacks.
+- Parent child relationships in databases.
+- Working more with MySQL Workbench to view the values/tables.
+- Hiding a password when being entered.

+I really enjoyed the high level introduction into storing passwords safely.
+Using python this was made simple by installing bcrypt and importing the module.
+In registration, with the module I was first able to randomly generate a salt, then hash the password using utf-8 encoding, combine these and store the hash.
+This eliminates plain text passwords being stored at rest in the database.

+Logging in was now more secure as when entering a password the field does not populate on screen.
+It then searches the database for a corresponding user_id and password hash.

+When logged in, the user_id is used to identify the entries made by that user which allows for us to only show that users entries and no-one else.

+### Conclusion

+I would like to conclude this project here and move to a fresh challenge.
+I have gained a lot of knowledge from this and want to try and apply this within another small project.

+There are some bugs within the code and im sure it could be abstracted further.